geoctrl/lipid-js/README.md

 #### .subscribe(next [, ...props])

 Subscribe allows us to get incremental changes over time.
-Much like how observables, we subscribe to the state and pass in a callback to be called on every change:
+Much like how observables work, we subscribe to the state and pass in a callback to be called on every change:

 ```javascript